Skip to content

 • 100+ C Programs

-• HackerRank Solutions
+• Solutions

-• HackerRank Algorithms Solutions
+• Algorithms Solutions

-• HackerRank C problems solutions
+• C solutions

-• HackerRank C++ problems solutions
+• C++ solutions

-• HackerRank Java problems solutions
+• Java solutions

-• HackerRank Python problems solutions
+• Python solutions

 Programmingoneonone

-Linked representation of Binary tree
+Linked representation of Binary Tree

-YASH PAL, 31 May 202028 May 2024
+YASH PAL, 31 May 202018 August 2025

-For the linked representation of a binary tree, we use a node that has three parts. in the first part, we store the reference of the left child of the node in the right part, we store the reference of the right child and in the middle part, we store the value of the node.
+For the linked representation of a binary tree, we use a node that has three parts. in the left part, we store the reference of the left child of the node in the right part, we store the reference of the right child and in the middle part, we store the value of the node.

-Linked representation of Binary tree in data structures
+Linked representation of binary tree

 let’s say we have a binary tree-like as you see in the image given below.

-Linked representation of Binary tree
+Linked representation of binary tree

 so the linked representation of a binary tree looks like this. if the node doesn’t have any left child node then the left part of the node is None. and if the node doesn’t have any right child then the right part of the node is None.

-Linked representation of Binary tree
+Linked representation of binary tree

 We also maintain the reference of the root node using a variable.

-Linked representation of Binary tree program in Python.
+Linked representation of Binary tree program in Python

 from collections import deque